CAS in Digital Life Sciences

 Target audience

-The CAS DLS is aimed at professionals in all areas of the life sciences who have a university degree and wish to further their development in digital data processing.
-Practitioners with comparable professional competence can also be admitted (Sur-Dossier admission).
+Individuals in the life sciences with a university degree who wish to complement their expertise with skills in computational science and AI.
+Practitioners with comparable professional competence may also be admitted (admission sur dossier).

 Objectives